LibertyKapungu/Morabaraba-Spider-Insect-Algorithm/README.md

 ## Game Progression

 The game progresses through two main phases: the placement phase and the movement phase.
-The flying phase has not been implemented to reduce the occurrence of draws.

 ### Placement Phase